hackclub/hackclub/workshops/personal_website/README.md

 1. Click on the gray box that says "Login for existing c9.io customers"

-2. You will be redirected to https://c9.io/login a la
+2. You will be redirected a [login page](https://c9.io/login) that looks like this:

 ![](img/c9_login_page.png)